gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **CLI Arg**: `--terragrunt-json-log`
 **Environment Variable**: `TERRAGRUNT_JSON_LOG` (set to `true`)

-When this flag is set, Terragrunt will output logs in JSON format.
+When this flag is set, Terragrunt will output its logs in JSON format.

 ### terragrunt-tf-logs-to-json